Moira, Goa: Moira in recent times

 Moira village has seen a lot of out-migration, including as part of early Goan migration to then British-ruled Africa, in the 20th century.
 In the past two decades or so, other settlers have set up homes in the village.
 In 2020, the local village club—the Associação Académica de Moira—celebrated its centenary.
 It is now also home to some prominent centres of art and cuisine.

 Reputation

+In folklore, the residents of the village acquired the reputation of Mad Moidekars or "Wise Fools of Moira", similar to other stories of "town of fools type.

-In his essay "The Wise Fools of Moira", Prof Lucio Rodrigues describes the village and its villagers thus:
+In his essay "The Wise of Moira", Prof Lucio Rodrigues describes the village and its villagers thus: